-In Fig. 13 we plot the photodissociation rate of H2 (top left), the photoioniozation rate of C (top right), and the density of H and H2 over AV,eff (bottom).
-Meudon's unshielded dissociation rate is by a factor three larger than the median of $2.6\times10^{-6}~\text{s}^{-1},$ and the Sternberg value of $3.8\times10^{-6}~\text{s}^{-1}$ is slightly larger for the same reason as discussed in section 5.1.
+In Fig. 13 we plot the photodissociation rate of H2 (top left), the photoioniozation rate of C (top right), and the density of H and H2 over $A{V,eff}$ (bottom).
+Meudon's unshielded dissociation rate is by a factor three larger than the median of 2.6×10^{-6} s-1, and the Sternberg value of 3.8×10^{-6} s-1 is slightly larger for the same reason as discussed in section 5.1.
 The depth dependent shielding shows good agreement between all codes, with slight variations.
-The different model geometry of KOSMA- $\tau$ is reflected in the slightly stronger shielding.
+The different model geometry of KOSMA- τ is reflected in the slightly stronger shielding.
 Leiden has the weakest shielding.
 Like some of the other codes (see Appendix), they account for the detailed H2 problem when calculating the photodissociation rate, instead of applying tabulated shielding rates.
-Yet these differences are small, despite the high complexity of these calculations.
-The density profiles of H and H2 are in good agreement.
+Yet these differences are small, since we are in a parameter regime $(\chi/n = 100)$, where the main shielding is dominated by dust rather than by self shielding (Draine & Bertoldi, 1996).
+The density profiles of H and H_2 are in good agreement.
 The stronger photodissociation in Meudon is reflected in their smaller H2 density at the surface.
 All other H2 densities correspond well to their dissociation rates except for Cloudy, which has a lower density at the surface without a corresponding photodissociation rate.
 This is a temperature effect.
 Cloudy computes relatively low surface temperatures which lead to slightly lower H densities at the surface.
 The central densities are also in good accord.
 The different H densities reflect the corresponding temperature profiles from Fig. 12.

 The photoionization rate of C is given in the top right plot in Fig. 13.
 All models are in good agreement at the surface of the cloud.
-Meudon and UCL\PDR drop slightly earlier than the bulk of the results.
+Meudon and UCL_PDR drop slightly earlier than the bulk of the results.
 This is also reflected in their C density profiles in Fig. 14 (top right) which incline slightly earlier.
 Deep inside the cloud Sternberg and HTBKW show a steeper decline compared to the other codes.
 The agreement for the C+ profile is also very good.
-At $A{V,eff} = 5$ the densities drop by a factor of 10 and remain constant until they drop at $A{\text{V.eff}} \approx 10$ .
+At $A{V,eff} = 5$ the densities drop by a factor of 10 and remain constant until they drop at $A{V,eff} \approx 10$.
 This plateau is caused by the increase in C density, compensating the FUV attenuating.
-Leiden's results show some deviations for $A{V,eff} > 10$ .
-Their C density remains higher throughout the center, causing a slightly different carbon and oxygen chemistry at $A{V,eff} > 10$ .
+Leiden's results show some deviations for $A{V,eff} > 10$.
+Their C density remains higher throughout the center, causing a slightly different carbon and oxygen chemistry at $A{V,eff} > 10$.
 The calculated O and O2 densities are given in Fig. 14 (bottom, right).
 The dark cloud densities are in very good agreement among the models, with some deviations in the Leiden values.
-The $O_2$ profiles show some variations between $A{V,eff} \approx 1$ and 10 but these are minor deviations especially taking the fact that the densities vary over 14 orders of magnitude from the outside to the center of the cloud!
+The O2 profiles show some variations between $A{V,eff} \approx 1$ and 10 but these are minor deviations especially taking the fact that the densities vary over 14 orders of magnitude from the outside to the center of the cloud!
 The differences in O2 are also reflected in the CO plot (Fig. 14, bottom left).
 All codes produce very similar density profiles and dark cloud values.
-Leiden gives a smaller CO density beyond $A{V,eff} = 10.$
+Leiden gives a smaller CO density beyond $A{\rm V,eff} = 10.$

 Fig. 13.
-Model V2 (n= $10^3$ cm-3, $\chi = 10^5$ ): The post-benchmark photo-dissociation rates of H2 (left column), and the photo-ionization rate of C (right column) (upper plot).
+Model V2 (n=103 cm-3, $\chi = 10^5$): The post-benchmark photo-dissociation rates of H2 (left column), and the photo-ionization rate of C (right column) (upper plot).
 The lower plots shows the H and H2 densities.